 It’s not just smartphones that are the focus of geo-targeting.
 Other forms of wearable technology and embedded chips can be used to trigger location-specific advertising.
-OgilvyOne UK for a Battersea Dog’s Home campaign used it to great effect in their Looking For You campaign that used RFID chips embedded in leaflets to trigger several ads as people made their way around a shopping centre.
+OgilvyOne UK used geo-targeting to great effect for a Battersea Dog’s Home campaign called Looking For You.
+It used RFID chips embedded in leaflets to trigger several ads as people made their way around a shopping centre.
 The results were impressive:

 Video marketing again is hard to leverage effectively.
 Brands must create amazing video for different audiences across multiple platforms on a daily basis in order to compete.
 The challenges are numerous but this presents an opportunity for technology to assist in delivering solutions.

 Social media platforms like Facebook, Twitter and Snapchat are all experimenting with technology so that compelling video can be integrated into their ad delivery systems.

 In video marketing, one way in which marketers are working with brands is by leveraging user generated content (UGC) to create ‘authenticity’.
 These videos, that can remain unbranded, provide compelling messages and spark conversations without ever appearing like marketing.

 One such company is Seenit, an app that allows brands to co-create quality video content using footage from their customers.
 The app allows marketers to collect video content and footage from smartphones and customise it, much like this Vodafone campaign which is made from footage secured by a 115 individual cyclists: